3330 Preston Ridge Road Suite 340

 Phone: (404) 822-4402

-Our double-board certified plastic surgeon, Dr. Asaf Yalif, is here to listen to your concerns and goals for breast reconstruction surgery following a mastectomy or lumpectomy.
+Our triple board-certified plastic surgeon, Dr. Asaf Yalif, is here to listen to your concerns and goals for breast reconstruction surgery following a mastectomy or lumpectomy.
 Whether you schedule your breast reconstruction for right after your surgery, or if you have been living with scars left behind from cancer treatment for quite some time, we are here to help you envision and attain your new breasts.

 For most women, losing one or both of their breasts is a traumatic event, and with the help of Dr. Yalif, that emotional pain can be lessened with breast reconstructive surgery.
 With advanced medical technology and surgical techniques, a healthy breast appearance can be recreated through breast reconstruction, which can include other enhancements, such as cosmetic tattooing of the areola, breast implants, or skin tightening procedures.
 At Y Plastic Surgery, we want you to feel like you again, inside and out.